symbol/symbol-docs/source/guides/transaction.rst

 **Setting up the required accounts and mosaics**

-In this example, Alice and a ticket distributor want to swap the following assets.
+In this example, Alice and a ticket distributor want to swap the following mosaics.

 .. csv-table::
         :header: "Owner", "Mosaic Name", "Amount"